CoLA-Flow Policy: Temporally Coherent Imitation Learning via Continuous Latent Action Flow Matching for Robotic Manipulation: EXPERIMENTS

-\paragraph{Trajectory Smoothness.} To quantify long-horizon execution stability, we define a trajectory smoothness metric that captures both time-domain and frequency-domain characteristics of executed joint trajectories.
-Specifically, smoothness is computed as a weighted combination of discrete-time jerk and high-frequency spectral energy.

-Given a sequence of joint actions $\{\mathbf{a}_t\}_{t=1}^{T}$ with control timestep $\Delta t$, jerk is approximated using a third-order finite difference:
+\paragraph{Trajectory Smoothness} To quantify long-horizon execution stability, we use a trajectory smoothness metric that combines time-domain jerk and frequency-domain oscillation energy.
+Given a sequence of actions $\{\mathbf{a}_t\}_{t=1}^{T}$ with control timestep $\Delta t$, the jerk-based term is defined as